Your Haunted Guide to New Orleans

-What’s a better way to fraternize with ghosts than with some delicious food?
-This restaurant located in the French Quarter has the same tale as many of the historical buildings around it.
-Rebuilt in the same French style the area is famous for in 1793, the building had many different purposes from private residence to grocery to bar.
+What better way to fraternize with ghosts than with some delicious food?
+This restaurant located in the French Quarter has a similar backstory as many of the historical buildings around it.
+Rebuilt in 1793 with the same French style the area is famous for, the building had many different purposes from a private residence to a grocery to a bar.

-During the period the Chartres House welcomed residents, a man is said to have died in the 70s on the second floor.
+During the 1970s, when the Chartres House welcomed residents, a man is said to have died on the second floor.
 No one was able to move in after his death because of constant throbbing pain and illness that afflicted anyone who tried.
 These days, his spirit is said to wear 70s clothes around the Flamenco Room and stare out of the second-floor window.
 Maybe you can catch a glimpse of him, too, while dining on Cajun favorites like fried green tomatoes and jambalaya.

 If dining with spirits isn’t enough for your adventurous spirit, check out one of the dozens of haunted hotels around New Orleans.
-From the outset, this looks like any other luxurious hotel: liveried doorman waiting to greet you, large windows full of lights, and an opulent entryway.
-What they don’t tell you about is all the ghost sightings reported by guests and staff.
+From the outset, this looks like any other luxurious hotel: a liveried doorman waiting to greet you, large windows full of lights, and an opulent entryway.
+What they don’t tell you about are the ghost sightings reported by guests and staff.

-This place is so haunted in fact, that the International Society of Paranormal Research paid the hotel a visit for an overnight investigation.
+In fact, this place is so haunted that the International Society of Paranormal Research performed an overnight investigation.
 Their findings: the hotel is haunted by over a dozen ghosts, coming and going as they please.
 You might encounter one, or all of them, on your visit.

 Signup for Hotel Deals